Proponents of the seven-years period of tribulation claim that it is based on Daniel 9:27, which says:

 Here’s a statement from the book, Christ and Antichrist, published in 1846 by the Presbyterian Board of Publication in Philadelphia.
 On page 2, under Recommendations, are endorsements from many Presbyterian, Methodist, and Baptist ministers, including an official representative of the Southern Baptist Convention.
 Rev. Samuel J. Cassels, Christ and Antichrist, (Philadelphia, PA: Presbyterian Board of Publication, 1846; Reprinted by Hartland Publications, Rapidan, VA).
 Commenting on the final week of Daniel 9:27, that ancient volume states: “…sometime during the remaining seven, he [the Messiah] was to die as a sacrifice for sin, and thus bring in “everlasting righteousness.”
 Here are allusions to events so palpable, that one would think, the people among whom they occurred, could not possibly have misapplied the prophecy.”
 Ibid., 47.

-Daniel’s famous 70th week has no application to any future seven-year tribulation at all.
+Daniel’s famous 70th week has no application to any future seven-years tribulation at all.
 Rather, this great prophetic period was definitely fulfilled nearly two thousand years ago by the coming, ministry and death of the Messiah.